What To Do, What To See, And Which Vegan Restaurants To Visit In Quito, Ecuador

 NUDO street art project in La Floresta district

-4. Spend A Day In The Historic District
+4. Spend A Day In Quito’s Historic District

 The historic district in Quito is like another world, especially after coming from La Floresta neighborhood.
 Surrounded by old towering buildings and historic architecture, you’ll be transported to another time, if only for a few hours.
 Here there are too many churches to count, and a lot of them have free entrance or cost $5 per person.